A brief history of the RARE trip

 The Radford Amazonian Research Expedition (RARE) provides undergraduate students with a unique opportunity to conduct original research in a primary Amazonian rainforest ecosystem.
 Under the supervision of two Radford professors, a group of select students spent three weeks learning and exploring deep in the Peruvian jungle.

 Members of the RARE team travel from Radford to Puerto Maldonado, a rapidly growing city near Peru’s eastern border.
 In Puerto Maldonado, the team meets with guides from Tamandua, LLC, a conservation and ecotourism group devoted to the protection and conservation of the Peruvian jungle.
 From there the RARE team travels eight hours, first by car and then by boat, to reach the remote Las Piedras Biodiversity Station where they conduct their studies.

 The research conducted in Peru

 The Las Piedras Biodiversity Station is situated within 30,000+ acres of pristine rainforest located along the Las Piedras River, encompassing a wide variety of microbiomes and habitats.
-The station itself incorporates private dormitories, fully functional showers and toilet facilities, a common meeting hall, and a kitchen with a full-time chef.
-As part of the RARE project, the station was equipped with a solar generator as well as a variety of state of the art scientific field and laboratory equipment, including wireless microscope-cameras, sat-fi internet connections, genetic sampling and preservation systems, half a dozen infrared trail cameras and much more.
+The station itself incorporates private dormitories, fully functional showers and toilet facilities, a common meeting hall and a kitchen with a full-time chef.
+As part of the RARE project, the station is equipped with a solar generator as well as a variety of state of the art scientific field and laboratory equipment, including wireless microscope-cameras, sat-fi internet connections, genetic sampling and preservation systems, half a dozen infrared trail cameras and much more.

 The RARE project is a component of Radford University’s initiative to provide undergraduate students with unique opportunities for transformative academic exploration of the world and their place in it.
-As participants in RARE, students were able to enjoy an experience that is equal parts education and exploration, and entirely unforgettable!
+As participants in RARE, students are able to enjoy an experience that is equal parts education and exploration, and entirely unforgettable!